 Boundary-scan test and programming applications are only as dependable as the hardware they run on.
-JTAG Technologies has the industry’s most reliable IEEE 1149.x controllers and more.
+JTAG Technologies has the industry’s most reliable IEEE 1149.x high speed and performance controllers/interfaces and more.
 To reliably execute your test and programming applications you can choose from a range of different controllers with different performance capabilities and form factors.
+For use in design, production and manufacturing and service.

 The JT 5705 series offer a unique combination of JTAG TAP controller (tester) interfaces plus digital and analog I/O in compact desktop package.